jahid75/fetch-data-and-store-as-json-file/README.md

-# SkogsLive Disbursements
+# Fetch Data and Store as JSON File

-This project handles the disbursement of funds for SkogsLive.
+This project handle fetching data from remote api and store them as json file locally.

 ## How to Run